gajos112/PowerShell-Timeliner/README.md

 ![alt text](https://github.com/gajos112/PowerShell-Timeliner/blob/main/images/13.PNG?raw=true)

-If you have many PowerShell script executions, you can search for a specififc path using a SEARCH box.
+If you have many PowerShell script executions, you can search for a specific path using a SEARCH box:

 ![alt text](https://github.com/gajos112/PowerShell-Timeliner/blob/main/images/8.PNG?raw=true)